How to modernize your home – Best Modern home Design Tips

 Traditional homes use a lot of redundant materials.
 On the other hand, modern homes incorporate materials with consistency and simplicity as a priority.
 To modernize a modern house, the key to consistency is to make use of larger surfaced materials like big tiles, wide planks of wood, uninterrupted surfaces of glass, concrete, sheetrock, and so on.
 This will ensure continuity in the look of the material.

 This will eliminate joints and gaps to the barest minimum.
 In modern home design, busy surfaces like wallpapers, small tiles, carpets are absent.

 For starters, make sure you select smooth-surfaced materials.
 Also, consider larger materials like larger panel sizes to reduce the activity on the surface.

 On the exterior, smooth surface finishing should be incorporated.
 Stucco, a sheet of cement board or wood can help with that.
-For the interior, nothing beats smooth painted drywall as it’s cheap, durable and modern.
-The floors can be covered with concrete or wood.
+For the interior, nothing beats smooth painted drywall as it’s cheap, durable, and modern.
+You can cover floors with concrete or wood.

-When wood is to be incorporated, either for floors or ceilings, a wider surface will definitely look more modern, however, they are costlier than thinner ones.
+When you want to incorporate wood, either for floors or ceilings, a wider surface will definitely look more modern.
+However, they are costlier than thinner ones.